Our new building

 This is shown in this drawing:

 In addition, the car park will be big enough to accommodate cars currently parking during the church’s ‘busy hour’.
-Planning permission has been approved by BCP Council.

 The first phase